dev-bootcamp-2019/final-project-colinmccrae/avoiding_common_attacks.md

 _Author: Colin McCrae.
 Email: colin.mccrae@gmail.com_

-## Avoiding Common Atttacks - Used In This Project
+## Avoiding Common Atttacks - Measures Used In This Project
 The solidity contract within this app implements a number of measures to avoid common attacks, based on knowledge gained during the ConsenSys Academy Developer Bootcamp.
 These are described below.

 ### 1. Race Conditions: Reentrancy